lkilpatrick/gitstream-mkdocs/docs/15_cm-schema.md

-# Automation `.cm` file
+# Overview gitstream.cm

 This document is a reference for the gitStream 1.x, used in .cm/gitstream.cm file.

 !!! note

-    You can edit later the `.cm/gitstream.cm` and add your own checks and automations.
+    You can edit the `.cm/gitstream.cm` and add your own checks and automations.
+Check out the [examples](18_examples.md)

 ## Context variables